Eggless Pancakes

 Recipe tips and variations

-- My #1 tip when making pancakes is to cover the pan while they cook.
-The trapped air forces the pancakes to puff up quickly, which yields ultra-thick and fluffy pancakes.
+- Cover the pancakes as they cook.
+My #1 tip when making pancakes.
+The trapped air forces the pancakes to puff up quickly, yielding ultra-thick, fluffy pancakes.

 - Do not over-mix the batter, as this can affect how fluffy they become.
 I find once the flour is just incorporated, it’s good to go!